 - Ask your vet what they recommend

-We use this lavender oatmeal shampoo for Oliver and we like it.
+We use this lavender oatmeal shampoo for Oliver and we like it, and you can learn more about the best shampoos for golden retrievers here.

 Do golden retrievers like baths?